gather-ai/gather-ai.github.io/_posts/2022-09-30-domain-generalization-part-4.md

 </figure>

 It is reasonable to note that leveraging the relative similarity of the _photo_ instances to instances from _art painting_ might result in better predictions compared to a setting where the model relies solely on invariant characteristics across domains.
 Both covered methods try to learn domain-invariant representations while ignoring domain-specific features, features that are specific to individual domains.
 {: style="text-align: justify;"}

+Also inspired by I-BN, Domain-Specific Optimized Normalization (DSON) is developed which aims to capture both domain-invariant and domain-specific features from multi-source domain data.
+{: style="text-align: justify;"}

 ### Method